damncabbage/squadron/README.md

 Test a website on a number of remote browsers by broadcasting javascript commands from a single control panel.
 (This is useful when developing a site that needs to support a number of different mobile devices.)

-This project is heavily inspired by Bubbli Co's ["The Mothership" post](http://blog.bubbli.co/post/2834205057/the-mothership).
+This project is heavily inspired by [Bubbli Co's "The Mothership" post](http://blog.bubbli.co/post/2834205057/the-mothership).

 Warning: This is a **prototype**.
-(It runs the javascript, but isn't very friendly, and looks pretty terrible.)
+(You can run javascript on the remote browsers, but isn't very friendly, and looks pretty terrible.)

 Requirements